-- insulation vacuum $\sim 10^{-6}$ Torr;
+- ${3910}$ insulation vacuum $\sim 10^{-6}$ Torr;

-- cryogenic temperature $\sim 80 \text{ K}$ ;
+- 3911 cryogenic temperature ~ 80 K;

-- difficult accessibility.
+- 3912 difficult accessibility.

 The calorimeter is assembled from individual planes, as shown in Fig. 13.4.
-Each plane has a printed circuit board (PCB) with SiPMs $3\times3$ mm S13360-3050PE by Hamamatsu, scintillator tiles, and tungsten absorber plate.
+Each plane has a printed circuit board (PCB) with SiPMs $3 \times 3 \text{ mm}^2$ S13360-3050PE by Hamamatsu, scintillator tiles, and tungsten absorber plate.
 The SiPMs and the tiles are organized into a matrix 7x5.
 Plane sizes are increasing from the front to the back side of the calorimeter, together with the increase of the gap between the beam pipes.
 Tile sizes are increasing accordingly.
-The scintillator tiles for better light collection are chemically whitened by UNIPLAST (Vladimir, Russia) [80].
+The scintillator tiles for better light collection are chemically whitened by UNIPLAST (Vladimir, Russia) [91].
 Then a small polished burrow for the SiPM readout is made.

 Each plane is attached to the top and the bottom rails (position 1 in Fig. 13.3).
-These rails are connected by thermal bridges to the thermal screen (position 5 in Fig. 13.3), cooled to the liquid nitrogen temperature.
-Signals from the SiPMs are lead out by flat cables to the vacuum tight connectors, placed on four 6-inch flanges (position 2 in Fig. 13.3) of the cryostat.
-We consider either circular or rectangular connectors 36÷40 pins each, 15 connectors per flange.
-Only SiPMs are going to be placed inside the cryostat with total dissipation power about 0.1 W. All the electronics, which includes front-end amplifiers, SiPM power supplies and signal digitization, will be placed outside the cryostat in the racks below and above the beam pipes.
-ZDC DAQ is based on the waveform digitization modules (WFD) designed for the experiment DANSS at Kalininskaya NPP [81].
+These rails are connected 3920 by thermal bridges to the thermal screen (position 5 in Fig. 13.3), cooled to the liquid nitrogen tem-3921 perature.
+Signals from the SiPMs are lead out by flat cables to the vacuum tight connectors, placed on 3922 four 6-inch flanges (position 2 in Fig. 13.3) of the cryostat.
+We consider either circular or rectangular 3923 connectors 36÷40 pins each, 15 connectors per flange.
+Only SiPMs are going to be placed inside the 3924 cryostat with total dissipation power about 0.1 W. All the electronics, which includes front-end ampli-3925 fiers, SiPM power supplies and signal digitization, will be placed outside the cryostat in the racks below 3926 and above the beam pipes.
+ZDC DAQ is based on the waveform digitization modules (WFD) designed 3927 for the experiment DANSS at Kalininskaya NPP [92].
 It performs 125 MSPS 12-bit waveform recording.
+3928 the modules have 64 inputs and are made as single units of VME64X standard.
+Both 64-bit addressing and data path are supported, as well as double edge data transfers.
+Each module is equipped with a 1 Gbit port for even faster readout.
+The modules use Xilinx Spartan-6 FPGA for signal processing and the readout interface, which provides nearly infinite flexibility of operation.
+A 4-Gbit SDRAM memory onboard allows deep data buffering for deadtimeless readout.